Torsten Hallman: Later life

 After his racing career, he began to sell motocross pants and gloves at the races to help supplement his income.
 Innovative Hallman racing products were available in the mid-1970s via catalogue, and were very popular throughout the United States.
 This eventually led to the formation of THOR Motocross (Torsten Hallman Original Racewear).
 THOR grew to become one of the leading off-road racing apparel companies in the world.
+Hallman eventually sold the company to the LeMans Corporation in the late 1990s.